amartopoulos/k8s-validator-public/README.md

 pod, put the relevant details in pv.yaml and run `kubectl apply -f pv.yaml` BEFORE you apply manifest.yaml.
-The CSI plugin will automatically match this volume with the PersistentVolumeClaim in manifest.yaml because they will match in details (size, storage class, etc.)
+The CSI plugin will automatically match this volume with the PersistentVolumeClaim in manifest.yaml because they will match in details (size, storage class, etc.)  NOTE: This will NOT work in Linode.
+See the README file in the linode directory.

 # DARP